 I would like to clarify a misunderstanding that comes up often, this mistake around the word roguelike itself.
 The word is often used indiscriminately by people who have no idea what it actually refers to.
 Everyone makes the mistake so it’s pretty commonplace and it has become normal, thus a reminder of the definition of the word won’t hurt.
 With some luck, it will help people understand what they are talking about and hopefully stop spreading misinformation.
 My hopes are not too high, since TotalBiscuit already tried to do the same, and the word is still widely misused when it shouldn’t, but it’s worth a try.
 This article attempts to provide working definitions for the words roguelike and rogue-lite, as the two terms describe games that share two core design principles (permanent death and procedural generation), but they play very differently.

 Reading, or watching a video?
 Pick your poison!

 Roguelike as a separate genre

 Roguelike is a genre in and of itself.
 It makes no sense to apply this word to platformers or first-person shooters for example, those are entirely different.
 Which means that if someone likes the classic roguelike genre and is asking for more games belonging to that genre, that person often receives irrelevant replies such as The Binding of Isaac.
 It’s as if someone was asking for a new FPS and you replied Hotline Miami because there are guns too.

 Initially, roguelike is a term used to describe games that are “like Rogue”.
-You can see what its top-down dungeons looks like on the screenshot above, and don’t tell me that you see an FPS or a platformer.
+You can see what its top-down dungeons look like on the screenshot above, and don’t tell me that you see an FPS or a platformer.
 It’s a genre of games released in the 80s and 90s featuring games like Moria, NetHack, ADOM or Angband.

 What makes a roguelike